MicrosoftDocs/dynamics365smb-docs/business-central/ui-search-filter-faq.md

 On different display targets, such as mobile devices or in Outlook, you can search in lists but can't filter on individual fields in most cases.
 In the [!INCLUDE[prodshort](includes/prodshort.md)] app for Microsoft Teams, both search and filter are available on lists.

 ## How do I view how my search terms have been applied to fields in the list?
-After entering search terms in the search box, you can view the exact search criteria and which fields they have been applied to by showing the page inspection pane (**Ctrl+Alt+F1**) and choosing the **Page Filters** tab.
+After entering search terms in the search box, you can view the exact search criteria and which fields they have been applied to by opening the page inspection pane (**Ctrl+Alt+F1**) and choosing the **Page Filters** tab.

 ## Can I do anything about the "Searching for rows is taking too long" message?